Knowledge base

 Has this FAQ been helpful?

-This guide concerns Django, an open-source web development framework in Python.
+This guide concerns Django, an open-source web development framework in Python, particularly renowned for its robustness and rapid development capabilities.

 Installing Django